 Say, have you ever run really fast with a set of wind chimes held dangling in either hand?
 Well someone’s doing it, and the police keep telling me it’s not a real crime.
 Anyway, if you’re familiar with that concept, allow me to introduce you to this seemingly innocuous term with horrifying implications.

 In Australian farming terms, a “dag” is the dried shit that a sheep has hanging around its butthole and legs from pooping and also getting diarrhea.
 When this hardens, it forms a little percussive instrument when the sheep runs along.
-Click-click, click-click, goes nature’s wind chimes.
+Click-click, click-click, goes nature’s wind chime parts explained.

 So when you tell someone to rattle their dags you are saying, “Please my friend, increase your rate of movement to that which would generate percussive sound were your lower butt and upper legs drenched with the waste of many days long since past.”